-In this blog, I share tools, techniques and tips that I’ve picked up since beginning my coaching career in 2005.
+In this blog, I share tools and techniques that I’ve picked up since beginning my coaching career in 2005.
 These are techniques and tools that help me to consistently stay within a state of happiness.

 Point to note here.
 I am an innovator, not an inventor everything I share I’ve learned along the way.

-For those of you new to my blog my names Davie McConnachie I’m a very proud dad and committed family man.
+For those of you new to my blog my name is Davie McConnachie I’m a very proud dad and committed family man.
 I am the creator of DMC Fitness and it’s sister company Dynamic Mind Conditioning.